pmean/classes/biostats-1/src/syllabus.md

 ### Required Textbook

-+ Discovering Statistics Using IBM SPSS Statistics North American Edition: 5th Edition.
+-   Discovering Statistics Using IBM SPSS Statistics North American Edition: 5th Edition.
 Andy Field.
 Sage Publications.
 ISBN-13: 9781526436566.
-I will refer to this throughout the course as "SPSS text"

-or

-+ Discovering Statistics using SAS by Andy Field and Jeremy Miles.
-Sage Publications.
-ISBN: 9781849200929.
-I will refer to this throughout the course as "SAS text"

-The two books are largely consistent in Chapter and Section topics, but there are some minor variations.
+Although this book shows examples using IBM SPSS Statistics, you will be able to use whatever statistical software you prefer.
+Course instructions will be in R and R Studio.

 ### Course Description